 Cathy brings a wealth of consulting and acquisition experience to the Advisory Board.
 She launched her career as a consultant at Price Waterhouse where she went on to manage teams, projects and eventually large systems integration programs as a Partner in the firm.
 Cathy later assumed responsibility for the firm’s strategic alliances with key technology partners before the acquisition of PwC’s consulting business by IBM.
 For IBM's Global Consulting Services (GBS), Cathy worked with key third parties, emerging businesses and acquisitions and eventually joined the Americas Deal Team, where she developed and closed large projects and programs for GBS' most strategic clients.
 Cathy is currently an independent consultant and investor.

 Charles had a distinguished 35 year military career, with his final assignment as Chief of Logistics for the US Army.
-His previous assignments included commands as a Major General (21st Theater Support Command, the largest operational logistics command in the Army, in Kaiserslautern, Germany); Brigadier General (13th Corps Support Command at Fort Hood, Texas); Colonel (7th Corps Support Group in Crailsheim, Germany; Kuwait; and Iraq during Desert Shield/Storm); and Lieutenant Colonel (553rd S&S Battalion at Fort Hood, Texas).
-Since Mr. Mahan's retirement from the Army in 2003, he has held executive leadership positions with The Home Depot, SAP Americas, Horne International, and DynCorp International.
-He currently serves on the Board of Directors of Telos Corporation (OTC PK: TLSRP); the National Defense Industrial Association; the International Society of Logistics, and is a member of the National Board of Trustees for the Fisher House Foundation.
-Mr. Mahan is also a Director of O'Neil & Associates, a privately held company specializing in technical documentation for the Department of Defense and their prime contractors.
+His previous assignments included commands as a Major General stationed in Germany; Brigadier General at Fort Hood, Texas; Colonel serving in Germany, Kuwait and Iraq during Desert Shield/Storm; and Lieutenant Colonel at Fort Hood.
+Since Mr. Mahan's retirement from the Army in 2003 he has held executive leadership positions with The Home Depot, SAP Americas, Horne International and DynCorp International.
+He currently serves on the Board of Directors of Telos Corporation and is a member of the National Board of Trustees for the Fisher House Foundation.
+Mr. Mahan is also a Director of O'Neil & Associates, a privately held company specializing in technical documentation for the Department of Defense and their prime contractors, and is a Board Director of Mack Defense, a subsidiary company of Volvo.
+Mr. Mahan graduated from the United States Military Academy (West Point) with a BS in Engineering, and received an MBA from the University of Miami, Coral Gables, Florida.

 Stuart Blanchard is President of Old Town Cattle Company (OTC).
 OTC helps companies develop business with military special operations forces and government organizations.
 OTC provides consultation and assistance to build relationships, refine technologies and deliver training.
 OTC is a leader among the new generation of companies that – together with their special operations partners and customers – are changing the way Americans think about warfare and national security.
 Previously, Blanchard was with a U.S. government agency from 1983 to 2010, and served in the U.S. Army prior to that.